 Treatment / Management

 Patients planning a trial of labor after cesarean section require typical prenatal care with additional counseling regarding the option of TOLAC versus PRCD.
-Additionally, early ultrasound to confirm gestational age can be helpful if a cesarean section is scheduled.
+Additionally, an early ultrasound to confirm gestational age can be helpful if a cesarean section is scheduled.

 While not required, epidural analgesia may be useful in improving patient comfort with the benefit of providing a rapid option for anesthesia if cesarean delivery is required.

-Patients should have fetal heart tones monitored closely in labor and attention should be made to appropriate labor progress.
-Continuous fetal heart rate monitoring is strongly recommended.
-If concerns arise about possible uterine dehiscence or rupture cesarean delivery should be performed promptly.
-The most common sign of uterine rupture is an abnormality of the fetal heart rate tracing, which is seen in approximately 70% of cases of uterine rupture.
-[4]Other findings which may be seen if uterine rupture occurs include increase or decrease in uterine contractions, severe abdominal pain/pain out of proportion for labor, sudden loss of fetal station or finding of blood in the urine or urine collection bag.
-Even with close and meticulous monitoring uterine rupture can occur suddenly and without warning resulting in fetal compromise, fetal damage or death.
+The most common sign of uterine rupture is an abnormality of fetal heart rate tracing, which is seen in approximately 70% of cases of uterine rupture.[5]
+Other findings that may be seen if uterine rupture occurs include an increase or decrease in uterine contractions, severe abdominal pain/pain out of proportion for labor, sudden loss of fetal station, or finding of blood in the urine or urine collection bag.
+Even with close and meticulous monitoring, uterine rupture can occur suddenly and without warning, resulting in fetal compromise, fetal damage, or death.

 Differential Diagnosis